maurotommasi/PLSQL-Course/README.md

-## Use Oracle SQL Deverloper to ber able to run all codes.
+## Use Oracle SQL Developer to be able to run all codes.

+# References